chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

 > [An idea's] peculiar character, too, is that no one possesses the less,
 > because every other possesses the whole of it.
 He who receives an idea from
-> me, receives instruction himself without lessening mine; as **he who lights
+> me, receives instruction himself without lessening mine; as he who lights
-> his taper at mine, receives light without darkening me**.
+> his taper at mine, receives light without darkening me.
 That ideas should
 > freely spread from one to another over the globe, for the moral and mutual
 > instruction of man, and improvement of his condition, seems to have been
 > peculiarly and benevolently designed by nature[.]